tlevine/dada.pink/notes/summer-2014-trip.rst

 Places
 ========
-I'm going to these places and visiting (these people).
+I'm going to these places and staying with (these people).

 Copenhagen (Paula)
     Tuesday, 17 June to Thursday, 19 June